“having been born again, not of corruptible seed but incorruptible, through the word of God which lives and abides forever.”

-A person is born again when he believes,
+A person is born again when he believes in Christ,

 This is not social, religious, moral, or intellectual change.
 This is a spiritual rebirth, a radical new beginning of the soul, mind, and character.

 The fish and the bird have two spheres of nature.
 The pig and the lamb are opposites in nature.
 The person who is born again has a different nature than he who is not.
-The person who is born again has an exalted nature, God’s nature (2 Peter 1:4).
+The person born again has an exalted nature, God’s nature (2 Peter 1:4).
 The person who never accepts Christ as his Savior only occupies transient life.
-That life is only comprised of time or as this passage says, “corruptible.”
-If we try to experience the love of verse 22 without the spiritual birth of verse 23 we will strain ourselves.
+That life is only comprised of time, or as this passage says, “corruptible.”
+If we try to experience the love of verse 22 without the spiritual birth of verse 23, we will strain ourselves into frustration.

 Some say the only difference between a Christian and a non-Christian is that one attends church, and the other does not.
 The Bible says the difference is whether one is born spiritually or not.
 We do not perceive spiritual birth by religious talk.
 Being born again is not more religion.
 The change is much deeper than superficial religion; it is a change of nature.